AsishKumarDalal/Facial-Emotion-Detection-usingTransfer-learning/README.md

 ## 🧠 What is Transfer Learning?

-**Transfer Learning** allows you to use a pre-trained model (like MobileNet trained on ImageNet) and adapt it to your own dataset.
-Instead of training from scratch, we reuse the knowledge already learned by the model to save time and improve accuracy—especially helpful when your dataset is small.
+**Transfer Learning** allows  to use a pre-trained model (like MobileNet trained on ImageNet) and adapt it to our own dataset.
+Instead of training from scratch, we reuse the knowledge already learned by the model to save time and improve accuracy—especially helpful when our dataset is small.

 In this project: